Skip to main content

 Instead, unless we're taking supplements, we get nearly all our vitamin D from the food we eat.
 The problem is that even when we eat the right foods, those foods are unlikely to contain enough vitamin D to make up for the lost sunlight.

-Official guidance now encourages us to take action in order to protect ourselves from vitamin D deficiency and associated health risks.
+Official guidance now encourages us to take action in order to protect ourselves from vitamin D deficiency and associated health hazards.
 According to healthcare experts, this is a job we are all tasked with regardless of age, ethnicity, location and lifestyle.

 Continue reading below